bkauf/ai-ml-tooling/ReadMe.md

     ```
 3. Sample deployment.yaml

-    Use the sample **deployment.yaml** file and change model location to use the run ai streamer on GKE with workload identity
+    Use the sample **deployment.yaml** file and change model location and service account to use the Run:ai streamer on GKE with workload identity.
+If using autopilot you will need to modify the deployment.yaml file to include the [machine type needed in autopilot](https://cloud.google.com/kubernetes-engine/docs/how-to/autopilot-gpus#request-gpus)

     ```sh
     kubectl apply -f deployment.yaml